Karen MacDonald: 2014 Maine Teacher of the Year

-Alana is available to speak to schools, community groups and others.
-Her primary topics are:
+Karen is available to speak to schools, community groups and others.
+Her primary topics include: